mamcx/tree-flat/README.md

 └────── cat.jpg
 ```

-... flattened in pre-order on 3 vectors, that store the data, the level/level & the parent:
+... flattened in pre-order on 3 vectors, that store the data, the level & the parent:

 | DATA:  | Users | jhon_doe | file1.rs | file2.rs | jane_doe | cat.jpg |
 |--------|-------|----------|----------|----------|----------|---------|